ricardo-chan/The-C-Programming-Language/README.md

 # The-C-Programming-Language

-Reading The C Programming Language 2nd Edition.
+Reading The C Programming Language 2nd Edition by Brian W. Kernighan and Dennis
+M. Ritchie.

 Exercises are organized in folders by chapter.